LVOTC/test-npm-git-wp/README.md

 ### 1. How to init NPM to new project?
 ### 2. How to install and save npm packages?
-### 3. How to install webpack to your project and where to wright configurations?
+### 3. How to install webpack to your project and where to write configurations?
 ### 4. How and where need to add webpack build and watch command?
 ### 5. How to specify entry point in webpack configuration?
 ### 6. How to specify entry file output in webpack configuration?